Welcome to the Department of Pesticide Regulation

 (5) A person holding a valid County Biologist License in Pesticide Regulation or Investigation and Environmental Monitoring issued by the California Department of Food and Agriculture;

-(6) A farm adviser employed by the University of California Extension Office; or
+(6) A University of California Extension Advisor; or

 (7) Other valid trainer qualification approved by the director.